 TRC welcomes comments on this Guide-what you wish someone had told you when you started or what you still had difficulty understanding even when reading about it in this Guide.
-Please add your comments to the Guide's "Wiki" page at http://www.therallyeclub.org/wiki/Comments for Gimmick Guide Revision (This requires registering as a user of TRC's Wiki.)
-I added A-B Rallye information.
+I added A-B Rallye information in 2012.
+What else would you like added or changed?
+Please share with TRC your comments and ideas at http://therallyeclub.org/GimmickGuideRevisionComments